We have been fairly successful at producing our own compost in Alaska and want to share our methods and techniques.

 Effectively, green materials are high in nitrogen, whereas brown materials are high in carbon.
 These terms still don’t clarify the concept, though.

-Fortunately, there are some general guidelines for these two materials:
+Fortunately, there are some general guidelines for these two material types in generally composted materials:

 - Green Materials